 Scientific Approach

-Mapping the Immune System
+Decoding the Immune System

 Our first five years will focus on building an immunological dataset, representative of the diversity of humanity and immune responses, that will power our AI models.